IBM-Blockchain-Archive/marbles/phase1_tutorial.md

 1. The user will interact with our Node.js application
 1. This client side JS code will open a websocket to the backend Node.js application
 1. The backend Node.js will send HTTP requests (via the SDK) to a OBC Peer
-1. The peer will communicate to it's chaincode container at its lesiure.
-Note that the previouse HTTP request was really a 'submission' of chaincode to be run, it will actually run at a later date.
+1. The peer will communicate to its chaincode container at its leisure.
+Note that the previous HTTP request was really a 'submission' of chaincode to be run, it will actually run at a later date.
-1. The cc container will carry our the desired operation
+1. The cc container will carry out the desired operation

 #Chaincode
 To understand what is going on we need to start looking at the chaincode.
 The complete cc code for this example can be found [here](https://github.com/ibm-blockchain/marbles-chaincode/blob/master/phase1/chaincode_ex.go)